What is Samizdat?

 Estéban Trujillo de Gutiérrez

 My personal blog is at Magic Kingdom Dispatch, with accompanying accounts on Facebook and Twitter.
-I typically comment on the news of the day on Facebook, automatically posting to my Twitter feed, and I break out essays from time to time on my blog.
+I typically comment on the news of the day on Facebook, fight the net wars on my Twitter feed, and break out essays from time to time on my blog.
+You can securely correspond with me using KeyBase.

 If you prefer a standard table of contents, the only one available at this time concerns our long digression on the apkallū.
 I will get this site sorted eventually.
 You can also hit the Archives link, and get overwhelmed with a plethora of data.